Molecular Gas Excitation in z ~ 0.7 Gas-Rich Post-starburst Galaxies from SQuIGGLE: Results and Discussion

 \subsection{\squiggle PSBs Typically Host Moderate CO Excitation}

 The CO excitation of \squiggle PSBs provides a direct indication of whether the remaining molecular gas exists in a phase conducive to further star formation or in a low excitation state in these systems.
 We use the CO spectral line energy distribution (SLED) to characterize the physical state of the molecular gas, where the shape of the SLED reflects the relative contribution of cold, diffuse gas traced by low-$J$ transitions and warm, dense gas traced by higher-$J$ lines (e.g., \citealt{weis_highly-excited_2007,narayanan_theory_2014,kamenetzky_recovering_2018}).
 Figure \ref{fig:COSLED.pdf} presents the CO SLED for the nine PSBs.
-The left panel compares the \squiggle SLEDs with those of $z\sim1.25$ main-sequence (MS) and starburst (SB) galaxies \citep{valentino_co_2020}, the Milky Way inner disk \citep{fixsen_cobe_1999}, the thermalized $S_{\rm CO}\propto J^2$ relation, and the star formation driven model excitation sequence from \citet{narayanan_theory_2014} spanning star formation surface densities of $\Sigma_{\rm SFR}=0.1-10\,{\rm M_\odot\,yr^{-1}\,kpc^{-2}}$.
+The left panel compares the \squiggle SLEDs with those of $z\sim1.25$ main-sequence (MS) and starburst (SB) galaxies \citep{valentino_co_2020}\footnote{This sample provides the most robust homogenous intermediate-redshift CO(5--4) reference, as no comparably uniform $z\sim0.7$ starburst and main-sequence CO(5--4) compilation is currently available.}, the Milky Way inner disk \citep{fixsen_cobe_1999}, the thermalized $S_{\rm CO}\propto J^2$ relation, and the star formation driven model excitation sequence from \citet{narayanan_theory_2014} spanning star formation surface densities of $\Sigma_{\rm SFR}=0.1-10\,{\rm M_\odot\,yr^{-1}\,kpc^{-2}}$.
 We also include NGC 1266, a nearby PSB system exhibiting a compact, shocked molecular outflow \citep{alatalo_discovery_2011,pellegrini_shock_2013}.
 The middle panel shows the distribution of \ratio for the \squiggle sample compared to the $z\sim1.25$ comparison galaxies, while the right panel presents their cumulative distributions.